Open Aviation Safety is being built.

 new accidents

 Aviation incidents are sensational.
 In the absence of accidents, incidents have replaced accidents as the new normal.
-However, regulations and safety management practices have lagged.
+However, regulations and safety management practices still rely on outdated thinking.

-Examples include open source data ubiquity, the personalization of flight data for pilots, and the role of the NTSB.
+Examples include open source data ubiquity, the personalization of flight data for pilots, and the purpose of accident investigation.

-Without articulate leadership, the public (who ultimately fund the FAA through Congress) will have a misperception of safety risk in commercial aviation.
+Without articulate leadership, the public will have a misperception of safety risk, resulting in misallocation of finite resources.

 Corruption of